animatedcreativity/node-big-cache/README.md

 ```
 var bigCache = require("node-big-cache");
 var cache = new bigCache(config);
+var cacheTime = 60000; // milliseconds, 60 seconds
-cache.set("my_special_key", "This is some long data.");
+cache.set("my_special_key", "This is some long data.", cacheTime);
 ```

 Sets data for a key.
 Data is saved in utf-8 format and can be extremely long.
+If no cache time provided then default is used.

 **Example (get):**